 Course material created by your professors and instructors is their intellectual property and cannot be shared without written permission.
-This includes exams, PowerPoint/PDF lecture slides and other course notes.
+This includes exams, PowerPoint/PDF lecture slides, and other course notes.
 If materials are designated as open education resources (with a creative commons license) you can share and/or use them in alignment with the CC license.
 Other copyright-protected materials created by textbook publishers and authors may be provided to you based on license terms and educational exceptions in the Canadian Copyright Act.

 You are responsible for ensuring that any copying or distribution of materials that you engage in is permitted by the University's "Use of Materials Protected By Copyright" Policy.
 For example, posting others' copyright-protected materials on the open internet is not permitted by this policy unless you have copyright permission or a license to do so.
-For more copyright information, please visit https://library.usask.ca/copyright/students/index.php or contact the University Copyright Copyright
+For more copyright information, please visit https://library.usask.ca/copyright/students/index.php or contact the University Copyright Coordinator at copyright.coordinator@usask.ca or 306-966-8817.